alepoptosis/covid_model/README.md

 - Added two possible methods to ensure the minimum value for initial contact neighbourhood is equal to the value of z-contact-min
 - Changed naming convention of exposeds into latents, as they are infectious but not yet symptomatic
 - Created a separate countdown for infecteds that will die instead of recover, as the mean duration of infection is different between these two categories
+- Created asymptomatic breed, not yet integrated in the model